Contact

 From ethics to digitalisation in healthcare: From the coming semester, the university will be offering a Master's degree programme in Health Services Research.
 In this interview, programme director Lena Ansmann explains what students can expect.

-From ethics to digitalisation in healthcare: From the coming semester, the university will be offering a Master's degree programme in Health Services Research.
-Head of degree programme Lena Ansmann explains in an interview why this degree programme is important and what it aims to teach.
+From ethics to digitalisation in healthcare: from the coming semester, the university will be offering a Master’s degree programme in Health Services Research.
+In this interview, programme director Lena Ansmann explains why this degree programme is important and what it aims to teach.

-The degree programme deals with a wide range of issues relating to healthcare.
-For example, our graduates should contribute to improving the care of patients and certain population groups, such as older people or people with social disadvantages, in the future.
-The degree programme is also research-oriented and interdisciplinary.
-We use a wide range of scientific methods - from interviews with those affected to health economic analyses.
-This includes methods of qualitative and quantitative research as well as evidence synthesis.
-This means that our students learn to systematically identify existing studies on the same issue, to critically evaluate their quality and to summarise their results.
-This is important for clinicians or decision-makers, for example, who need a systematically organised overview of the diverse literature.
+The degree programme addresses a wide range of issues relating to healthcare.
+For example, our graduates will help to improve the care provided to patients and specific population groups, such as older people or those facing social disadvantage, in the future.
+The degree programme is also research-oriented and interdisciplinary in nature.
+We use a broad spectrum of scientific methods – ranging from interviews with those affected to health economic analyses.
+This includes both qualitative and quantitative research methods as well as those of evidence synthesis.
+This means that our students learn to systematically identify existing studies on the same research question, critically assess their quality and summarise their findings.
+This is important, for example, for clinicians or decision-makers who require a systematically organised overview of the diverse body of literature.

 Health services research is a young discipline.
-And our Department is a unique institution in Germany with nine departments and around 80 employees.
-Our students benefit from the broad methodological and substantive expertise of the research focus at the School of Medicine and Health Sciences, which was only founded in 2012.
-The courses on offer also cover ethical issues, digitalisation in the healthcare sector, the organisation of healthcare and topics relating to patient centricity and patient safety, for example.
-There has never been a degree programme of this kind in the north-west before.
+And our department is a unique institution in Germany, comprising nine divisions and around 80 staff members.
+Our students benefit from the broad methodological and substantive expertise of this research focus within the School of Medicine and Health Sciences, which was only founded in 2012.
+The curriculum also covers, for example, ethical issues, digitalisation in healthcare, the organisation of healthcare provision, as well as topics relating to patient-centred care and patient safety.
+A degree programme of this kind does not yet exist in the north-west.

 What can students expect?

-As we are offering the degree programme for the first time, students can play a greater role in shaping it.
-We offer 25 places on the programme, which means that we can provide our students with intensive, close personal contact.
-Those who study with us can also set individual specialisations and deepen these, for example, in the professional internship, the research project or the Master's thesis.
-We also enable students to gain their first experience of congresses as part of an excursion.
+As we are offering this degree programme for the first time, students have greater scope to help shape it.
+We are offering 25 places – which means we can provide our students with intensive support and maintain close personal contact.
+Students studying with us can also set their own individual areas of specialisation and explore these in greater depth, for example, through a professional placement, a research project or their Master’s thesis.
+We also offer the opportunity to gain initial conference experience as part of a field trip.

 Who can apply for the degree programme?

-Basically anyone who has a Bachelor's degree in a suitable degree programme, for example in the health or social sciences.
-An important prerequisite is that those interested have already acquired a wide range of skills in research methods during their Bachelor's degree programme.
+In principle, anyone who holds a Bachelor’s degree in a relevant degree programme, such as the health or social sciences.
+An important requirement is that prospective students have already acquired a wide range of skills in research methods during their Bachelor’s degree programme.

 And what happens after graduation?

-Graduates can go into research at universities and non-university institutions.
-However, they can also consider scientific activities in other areas, for example in practice facilities, such as rehabilitation centres or Public Health Departments, or with decision-makers in the healthcare sector, such as the Association of Statutory Health Insurance Physicians, ministries or scientific institutes of health insurance companies.
+Graduates can, on the one hand, pursue a career in research at universities and non-university institutions.
+However, academic roles in other sectors are also possible, for example in clinical settings such as rehabilitation centres or Public Health Departments, or with decision-makers in the healthcare sector, such as the Association of Statutory Health Insurance Physicians, government departments or research institutes run by health insurance funds.

 Interview: Constanze Böttcher